falcosecurity/falco-website/content/en/docs/rules/supported-fields.md

 `thread.cap_permitted` | CHARBUF | The permitted capabilities set
 `thread.cap_inheritable` | CHARBUF | The inheritable capabilities set
 `thread.cap_effective` | CHARBUF | The effective capabilities set
+`proc.cmdnargs` | UINT64 | The number of cmd args.
+`proc.cmdlenargs` | UINT64 | The total count of characters / length of all cmd args combined excluding whitespaces.
+`proc.pvpid` | INT64 | the id of the parent process generating the event as seen from its current PID namespace.

 ### Field Class: user